NNeuralDynamics/eCLIP-ENCODE-GRCH38/README.md

 __data/eCLIP-all__ is a placeholder for pull all replicates and merged files for the eCLIP experiments
 __python__: code for downloading and parsing gtfs and eCLIP data

+## Overview

+## About the dataset
+This is a eCLIP (enhanced CrossLinking and ImmunoPrecipitation) data obtained from the ENCODE (Encyclopedia of DNA Elements) database. eCLIP is a high-throughput technique used to map RNA-binding protein (RBP) interaction sites across the transcriptome.

+## File formats
+FASTQ (.fastq.gz): Raw sequencing reads before processing BED (.bed): Genomic coordinates of peaks (binding sites) TEXT (.txt): RNA sequences in txt format

 ## Command to make fasta file from bed file

 bedtools getfasta -fi genome.fa -bed input.bed -fo output.fa